inodb/2014-5-metagenomics-workshop/source/assembly/assembly.rst

 partners name again at the doc_ in that case.

-What are the important length statistics?
+**Question: What are the important length statistics?
 Do we prefer sum over length?
-Should it be a combination?
+Should it be a combination?**

 Think of a formula that could indicate the best preferred length distribution where you express the optimization function in terms of the column names from the doc_.
 For instance only ``n50_len`` or ``sum * n50_len``.

-(Optional exercise) Ray
+Ray
 =======================
 Try to create an assembly with Ray over the same kmer.
 Ray is an assembler that uses MPI to distribute the assembly over multiple cores and nodes.
 The latest